patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

 --

-  - Rancher founder said "trying to make K8s as easy as Swarm"
+  - Rancher founder said K3s is "trying to make K8s as easy as Swarm"

 ---